byronwall/react-ts-viewer/docs/prd/01-treemap/notes.md

 - Probably just avoid `Block` altogether
 - Create a synthetic group for imports - ensure all code is visible on hover
 - Drop group for mutations and hooks
+- If there is a Conditional with only If, then just show the If

 Design: